fawazsammani/show-edit-tell/README.md

 This will dump two files in the `data` folder used for computing metric scores.

 ### Evaluation
+Refer to `eval` folder for instructions.
 All the generated captions and scores from our model can be found in the `outputs` folder.

 |                   | BLEU-1  | BLEU-4  |  CIDEr  | SPICE   |
 |-------------------|:-------:|:-------:|:-------:|:-------:|